Advertisement

 Photo courtesy of cameonetwork.org

-“This year has been one that has really tried and challenged how to run businesses, especially for small business owners and entrepreneurs of color in the resource community,” Martinez explains.
+“This year has been one that has really tried and challenged how to run businesses, especially for small business owners and entrepreneurs of color in the under-resourced community,” Martinez explains.
 Her organization, which has built a network of nearly 450 organizations over 30 years, serves as a vital lifeline for entrepreneurs seeking guidance, capital, and advocacy.

 Many small business owners report experiencing uncertainty, fear, and even dread about current market conditions.
 However, Martinez notes that despite these challenges, most remain cautiously optimistic and committed to growth.